 Daniel was born in Oxford, North Carolina in 1975.
 He graduated from North Carolina State University in 1997 with a Bachelor of Arts degree in Political Science and a minor in Business Administration.
 He graduated from Campbell University School of Law with a JD degree and Campbell University School of Business with an MBA, both in 2001.
 After graduation, he practiced with the firm Pinna, Johnston Burwell, P.A. from 2001, and as a partner from 2005, until the merger of Pinna Johnston & Burwell with Envisage Law in 2021.

-Daniel was recognized by Super Lawyers in 2012 as a Rising Star and was recognized by Business North Carolina Magazine in 2021, as one of Business North Carolina’s Legal Elite, in the category of Tax and Estate Planning.
+Daniel was recognized by Super Lawyers in 2012 as a Rising Star and was recognized by Business North Carolina Magazine in 2021 and 2022, as one of Business North Carolina’s Legal Elite, in the category of Tax and Estate Planning.

 Daniel has two children and has been married to Julie since 1999.